jsinger67/parol/docs/Tutorial.md

 /*  9 */ ArraySuffix: "\]";
 ```

-Ok, wee need to push an empty array at the semantic action for production 9.
+Ok, we need to push an empty array at the semantic action for production 9.
 Let`s do this:

 ```rust
 /// Semantic action for production 9: